 Table 4-5.
-Field Properties for Check boxes/Radio Buttons- Properties Tab
+Field Properties for Check boxes/Radio Buttons- Properties Tab --- -----

 Option Description Enter date when checked Named field, which must be a Date or a Time/Date field, should contain the current time and date when checked.
 Launch execut- able when checked Launches specified executable file.
 The list of executable files you can specify appears under Updated Field.
-Update recurring times Creates a button instead of a check box that will advance the starting date of the specified time-related field.
-This button field is only used for recurring times; for example, for an appointment that occurs every day, this button could be clicked to indicate that today's occurrence has passed.
-The first time that the button is clicked, the date of the field advances to "today".
-On subsequent clicks, the date advances to "tomorrow".
 None Clears previously check options.
 Updated fields Indicates which fields will be updated.

-Date/Time Fields

-The Date and Time Properties (Figure 4-23) tab appears for all date- and time-related fields: dates, times, and time spans.
-The Initialize to

-Current Date/Time check box initializes the value in the field to the current date and time when a new item with this field is created.
+Date/Time FieldsThe Date and Time Properties (Figure 4-23) tab appears for all date- and time-related fields: dates, times, and time spans.
+The Initialize to Current Date/Time check box initializes the value in the field to the current date and time when a new item with this field is created, or duplicated from an existing item.